dlion/domenicoluciani/_posts/2021-09-13-distributed-tracing.md

 ![diagram](/assets/images/posts/distributed-tracing-diagram.png)

 To track and monitor this entire request flow, considering that we have multiple instances of the web app and other services running, an `origination id` is needed that spans the request as the whole flow.
-Each step must generate and use `span ids` to helps us to view each step is still considered as part of a bigger request flow.
+Each step must generate and use `span ids` to helps us to considers each step as part of a bigger request flow.

 For instance:
 A user requests a webpage, so we will generate an `Origination Id: 123` and a `Span Id: 1`, then the page calls another service to get the profile detail, so we are going to have an `Origination Id: 123` and a `Span Id: 2`, and so on.

-This is important to trace logs to reverse a sequence diagram from the available data for any request.
-Having enough context will be simpler and faster, helping us to react quickly when needed.
+This is important to trace logs in a way to help us to reverse a sequence diagram from the available data for any request.
+Having enough context it will be simpler and faster, helping us to react quickly when needed.

 ## How to implement it